foundriesio/docs/source/tutorials/getting-started-with-docker/building-your-container.rst

-Building your Container
+Building Your Container
 ^^^^^^^^^^^^^^^^^^^^^^^

 Now that you have a ``Dockerfile``, you can build it locally to make sure it is working properly.

-From the same folder containing the ``Dockerfile``, run the command below:
+From the same folder containing the ``Dockerfile``, run the command:

 .. prompt:: bash host:~$, auto